IRIS Kharg: 2000–2021

 As the very first IRIN vessels to enter the Pacific Ocean, Kharg and the frigate Sabalan were named the 24th naval group and made a 13,500 nmi journey to Jinjiang, China.
 The two ships made a port call at Colombo, Sri Lanka, en route.
-The voyage started on 22 January and lasted 72 days until 4 April 2013.
+The voyage started on 22 January and lasted 72 days, ending on 4 April 2013.
 The mission was described as the "longest range deployment in Iranian naval history".

 On 19 August 2013, it along with Sabalan comprised the 27th naval group and undertook another anti-piracy and intelligence operation near Bab-el-Mandeb.
 It was replaced by the landing ship in the middle of that mission.

 It was teamed up again with Sabalan as the 29th naval group, departing for a scheduled three-month cruise to the Atlantic Ocean, starting on 21 January 2014.
 In mid-April, the plan was called off and the two were ordered to return.

 Bellingcat reported that satellite imagery showed Kharg being moved to a floating drydock in August 2015, having been berthed at the ISOICO shipyard, Bostanu, since November 2014.
 It left the floating drydock in January 2016.
 During its time in drydock, it underwent a major refit that included an overhaul of its boiler, the replacement of its steam turbines, and replacing and upgrading its navigation systems.
 Iranian officials said that the new systems were built domestically.

-Its first post-refit deployment was to the Bab-el-Mandeb in June 2018, supporting Sabalan and Naghdi of the 54th and 55th naval groups respectively.
+Its first post-refit deployment was to the Bab-el-Mandeb in June 2018, supporting Sabalan and Naghdi of the 54th and 55th naval groups, respectively.
 It returned home on 21 August 2018.

-On 8 December 2018, Kharg was teamed up again with the frigate Alvand as the 59th naval group and departed for an intelligence collection and escort operation in the Gulf of Aden.
-The two navigated 5,988 nmi in total, and their mission concluded on 20 January 2019.
+On 8 December 2018, Kharg teamed up again with the frigate Alvand as the 59th naval group and departed for an intelligence collection and escort operation in the Gulf of Aden.
+The two navigated a total of 5,988 nmi, and their mission concluded on 20 January 2019.

 Kharg was tasked to support the newly-commissioned in its first oceangoing mission, including tanker escort and maritime patrol in the Gulf of Aden and the Red Sea.
 The voyage of the 63rd naval group lasted 100 days from 26 August to 29 October 2019.

 It departed home on 30 January 2020, as the ship supporting the corvette in a voyage to cross the Strait of Malacca.
 The 66th naval group anchored at the Port of Tanjung Priok, Jakarta, between 25 and 28 February to commemorate the 70th anniversary of Indonesia–Iran relations.
-The mission was partly for training purposes and Kharg carried hundreds of cadets from the naval academy.
+The mission was partly for training purposes, and Kharg carried hundreds of cadets from the naval academy.